Frequently asked questions

 • You may receive an OTP on your registered mobile number for verification.

-• Once you correctly provide the OTP and submit your request, the insurer will send you a digital copy of your car insurance policy/ certificate at your email address.
+• Upon providing the OTP, you can submit the request.
+The insurer will send you a digital copy of your car insurance policy/certificate at your email address.

 • You can easily download your car insurance certificate/ policy copy from the email.

 You can also access your policy document in the ‘My Account’ section if you have the Bajaj Finserv App.